FelixBehne/katacoda-scenarios/apache-parquet/step2.md

 `wget -i urls.txt`{{execute}}

 The data you've downloaded is still zipped.
-To use it it must first be unzipped and ideally be merged into one file.
-This would reduce the needed I/O operations.
+To use it it must first be unzipped and merged into one file containing all the data.

 ```
 unzip "*.zip" -d ./data